Nextiva Review (Updated for 2026)

 Nextiva ships a wide array of modules and continues to add capabilities.
 From social listening and review management to advanced business texting, youโ€™ll find unique features that many similar brands donโ€™t offer.

-The best part: itโ€™s entirely customizable.
-Reach out, and Nextivaโ€™s team will help you tailor a package that includes everything you need and nothing you donโ€™t.
+The best part: itโ€™s highly customizable.
+Reach out, and Nextivaโ€™s team can help you tailor a package that includes what you need and skips what you donโ€™t.

 Nearly Infinite Scalability

-Nextiva works with brand-new businesses and large enterprises alikeโ€”including national organizations with 10,000+ users.
+Nextiva works with brand-new businesses and large enterprises alikeโ€”including national organizations with thousands of users.

 No matter how much your company grows, you wonโ€™t outgrow Nextiva.
 It offers standard phone systems, lightweight call-center tools for small teams, and a full AI-powered customer experience platform for midsize to enterprise companies.